vbier/habpanelviewer/app/src/main/assets/help.md

 The detection process works as follows: it divides the picture into smaller areas, calculates a brightness average for every area and checks if this average deviates from the last value.
 If the deviation is higher than the leniency, motion is detected.

 The detection can be enabled or disabled and detection parameters can be changed in the settings:
-- Camera Preview: wether to show a preview of the detection as on overlay.
+- Camera Preview: whether to show a preview of the detection as on overlay.
 This is useful for fine-tuning the detection.
 - Use Lollipop camera API: Use the new Camera 2 API introduced with Lollipop.
 You should generally use this when available.
 - Detection granularity: Amount by which is axis is divided.
 So a granularity of 10 results in the picture being divided into 100 areas.
 - Detection leniency: deviation threshold that triggers detected motion.
 0 means every deviation results in detected motion, 255 means motion will never be detected.